aloRanking/foodvendor/ReadMe.md

 "/customer/register" and  "/vendor/register" respectively.

-then proceed to to set there password through
+then proceed to  set their password through

 Customer: /customer/{customerId}/set-password